 Springers do best when they are with someone who provides consistent structure and the rules are made clear in a positive way.
 They do well when provided daily physical and mental exercise.
 I walk my dogs two to four miles per day, and I learned that they do well with this steady access to exercise and ability to use their powerful noses.
 They can become destructive or bark a lot when left alone.
 A strong authoritative leader of the pack is best to keep them from taking over.
 However, they do not respond well to harsh discipline.

 One thing I have learned is that diet and exercise are crucial to keeping them in excellent health.
-I feed them grain-free and chicken-free products to reduce allergy issues and minimize ear issues.
+I feed puppies grain-free and chicken-free products to reduce allergy issues and minimize ear issues.
+My adults are on a raw food diet which generally consists of 80% muscle, 10% bone and 10% organ meat (half of which consists of liver).
+Since I have switched to feeding raw my puppies have been healthier and larger at birth.